 Refuge.Church was founded in 2016 with a simple guiding principle: no rules but the gospel.
 We are a non-denominational church that welcomes everyone and believes that all may use their gifts to serve and minister to the body of Christ.
 Because of this reckless extension of grace, we have been labeled by some as a progressive church.

-Progressive Christianity is defined by a willingness to question tradition, acceptance of human diversity, a strong emphasis on social justice, care for the poor and oppressed, and environmental stewardship of the earth.
+Progressive Christianity is defined by a willingness to question tradition, accept human diversity, a strong emphasis on social justice.
 Progressive Christians have a deep belief in the centrality of the instruction to “love one another” within the teachings of Jesus Christ.
-This leads progressive churches to promote values such as compassion, justice, mercy, and acceptance.

-We generally dislike labels other than being called a christian, but using this definition, Refuge could be labeled a “progressive church”.
+We generally dislike labels other than being called christians, but using the above definition alone, we can see how Refuge could be labeled a “progressive church”.
 This does not mean we are “soft” on the Bible.
-We take a high view of scripture and its authority on our lives, continually challenging each other to open up scripture and our perfectly folded faith to explore the depths of God, tasting (and savoring) the richness of his goodness and mercy.
+Just the opposite.
+We take a high view of scripture and its authority on our lives, continually challenging each other to open up our perfectly folded faith to explore the depths of God, tasting (and savoring) the richness of his goodness and mercy.

 The Bible is never changing.
 Humanity’s understanding and knowledge are constantly changing.
 This is why views held in the past (i.e., on slavery, woman’s authority, etc.) progress as we better understand the original authors’ language, context, idioms, attitudes, assumptions, and general worldview.
 To that end, our weekly teaching works through books of the Bible, verse by verse, as we explore the full text together, seeking the truths that it holds using all modern scholarship available.